tianruig/android_device_samsung_venturi/README.md

 repo init -u git://github.com/scotthartbti/android.git -b kk44
 repo sync
 ```
+WARNING: There may be times, towards the end when it seem like, the download is stuck and not making any progress because there are no updates on the screen.
+BE PATIENT!, open a program that will show how much bandwidth you are using to be sure!

 NOTE: Steps 3 and 4 are from Scott's repo here: https://github.com/scotthartbti/android/tree/kk44.

 ### Step 3 Set up local manifest.